XarfNao/HR_IS/README.md

 	4.3.
 Click on "PostgreSQL 14"

 	4.4.
-Right-click on "Databases" and choose Create->Database...
+Right-click on "Databases" and choose "Create"->"Database..."

 	4.5.
 Enter "employee" into the "Database" field and click "Save"